The Difference between the Left and Right Invariant Extended Kalman Filter: Left and Right IEKF Definition

 If $x_\tR = x_\tL$ then one has

 It follows that if $x_\tR = x_\tL$ and

 then the information state captured by the two filters is identical.
-This property is used to prove the equivalence of the two filters in the following sections (see also \cite{han2024covariance}).
+This property is used to prove the equivalence of the two filters in the following sections (see also \cite{hanCovarianceSwitchBasedInvariant2024}).

 The underlying integration measure associated with the definition of left- and right- concentrated Gaussians is implicit in the Euclidean coordinates placed on the Lie algebra.
-In the case where the Lie group is unimodal, it is possible to define a bi-invariant Haar measure directly on the group \cite{chirikjian_2011}.
+In the case where the Lie group is unimodular, it is possible to define a bi-invariant Haar measure directly on the group \cite{chirikjianStochasticModelsInformation2011}.
 Choosing a different measure will subtly alter the global structure of the pdf on the group, however, the local structure of the pdf will not be affected and in particular, the second-order statistics (mean and covariance) expressed in the algebra coordinates will be unchanged.
-The EKF trajectory tracks only the local second-order statistics of the probability densities in local coordinates.
-It follows that changing the measure on the group will not change the EKF algorithm, even though the associated pdf is different.
+Filters that compute integrals of the pdf (e.g. the particle filter, etc) will be affected by the choice of measure, however, an EKF depends only the local second-order statistics expressed in the tangent space and is invariant to affine transformation of these coordinates making it measure independent.

 \begin{remark} By EKF algorithms, we mean algorithms where the filter steps are based on linearisation of the underlying system.
-Algorithms such as the well-known unscented Kalman filter (UKF) \cite{julier1995new}, or where integral properties of the distributions are used \cite{yeUncertaintyPropagationUnimodular2024}, are not true EKFs in this sense.
+Algorithms such as the well-known unscented Kalman filter (UKF) \cite{julierNewApproachFiltering1995}, or where integral properties of the distributions are used \cite{yeUncertaintyPropagationUnimodular2024}, are not true EKFs in this sense.
 The authors note that the UKF has been shown to have advantages in certain situations and there is active research into other more sophisticated algorithms that may lead to new filters that outperform the more classical IEKF.
 The focus of the paper is only on proving the equivalence of the left- and right- version of the IEKF. \end{remark}